Patrick McEleney: Dundalk

 Despite interest from Peterborough United, Brentford and St. Patrick's Athletic, McEleney signed a two-year deal with Dundalk in December 2015, linking up again with his former boss Stephen Kenny.
 He was primarily signed as a replacement for the departed Richie Towell who moved to Brighton and Hove Albion.
 Due to the fact that McEleney was under the age of 24 at the time, Dundalk had to pay a fee of €28,000 to Derry in compensation, a fee equal to one year of the player's gross salary.
 McEleney marked his home debut with a goal during a 3–0 defeat of Finn Harps.
 He picked up a groin injury after just his fourth game for the club and a hamstring injury sustained during his comeback put him out for longer, with McEleney noting that it took him until the mid-season break to gain full fitness.
 Following this, McEleney appeared in all six of Dundalk's UEFA Champions League qualifying ties, playing a particularly crucial role in the 3–0 defeat of BATE Borisov in the third qualifying round second leg after coming off the bench for the injured Ronan Finn and helping Dundalk qualify for the Europa League group stage.
 In the 2020 Europa League third qualifying round, he scored in the penalty shoot-out against Sheriff Tiraspol helping Dundalk qualify for the 2020–21 UEFA Europa League group stage.
 In the 2021-22 Europa Conference League 3rd round Qualifiers, He scored 2 goals to draw the game against Vitesse Arnhem.

 Return to Derry City

-It was announced on the 8th July 2021 that McEleney had signed a pre-contract to re-join his hometown club Derry City on a 2 year contract, commencing at the end of the season.
+It was announced on 8 July 2021 that McEleney had signed a pre-contract to re-join his hometown club Derry City on a two-year contract, commencing at the end of the season.
+On 13 November 2022 McEleney helped Derry to win the 2022 FAI Cup Final.